 The time you will need to run your test varies depending on factors like your conversion rates, and how much traffic your website gets.
 A good A/B testing tool will tell you when you’ve gathered enough data to be able to draw accurate conclusions (in case of Optibase, this is measured as “95% Confidence”).
 Once your tests are concluded, you should update your site with the “winner variations” and remove all elements of the test as soon as possible.

-After going through this comprehensive guide on A/B testing in Webflow, you should now be fully ready to start planning your tests.
+After going through this comprehensive guide on A/B testing, you should now be fully ready to start planning your tests.
 Although this guide is specific to Webflow, the concepts and terms are general, so it can be used with other tools too.

 Follow each step carefully and make sure to keep in mind the recommendations and tips throughout this guide.
 A/B testing is invaluable when it comes to improving your website’s conversion rates, but you should avoid common mistakes that can impact its performance.